GSA-TTS/identity-dev-docs/_pages/testing.md

 ## Automated/Load Testing

 Our sandbox environment is smaller than our production environment and it is shared by many of our partners.
-For this reason, please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov) before performing automated tests that will exceed 1000 requests/minute.
+For this reason, please do not perform automated tests that exceed 1000 requests/minute.
 Our Partner Support Help Desk is not able to assist with setting up automated tests, but are happy to discuss options to meet your needs.

 ## Testing identity proofing